What Is A Voluntary Acknowledgment Of Paternity In Illinois?

 “A respondent in a proceeding to adjudicate parentage may admit to the parentage of a child by filing a pleading to that effect or by admitting parentage under penalty of perjury when making an appearance or during a hearing.”
 750 ILCS 46/616(a)

-If the presumed parent does not admit to being the father AND does not appear in court, the judge can simply take the mother’s testimony as to who she had sex with 9 months prior to the birth of the child.
+If the presumed parent does not admit to being the father AND does not appear in family law court, the judge can simply take the mother’s testimony as to who she had sex with 9 months prior to the birth of the child.
 Without rebuttal, this is enough evidence to determine parentage.

 Because the standard of proof for parentage is so broad and simple, the standard for disproving parentage is very specific and strict.